ansys/ansys-templates/doc/source/user_guide/usage.rst

    pyace-fast: Create a FastAPI project initialized for any developer.

-Creating a New PyAnsys Project
+Creating a new PyAnsys project
 ------------------------------

 You can use a given template to create a new PyAnsys project with ``ansys-templates